JiaQu93/RNA-seq-Analysis-Notebook/Cell embedding and neighborhood graph.md

 2. Construct the KNN Graph:
 Use the cell_embedding (e.g., from PCA or UMAP) to build the graph, capturing local relationships.

-3. Run the Leiden Algorithm:
+3. Run the Leiden Algorithm to identify clusters:
 Clusters the KNN graph to identify groups of similar cells (nodes) based on connectivity patterns.

 4. Visualize Clusters with UMAP: